 Aldgate is probably one of the four original gates in the City’s Roman walls, opening onto the road to Colchester.
 The toponymy is of unsure origin‒ Stow’s reference to Auld-gate (old gate) is undermined by the 300-year gap between the first written reference (1108) as Algate and the first known appearance of the letter “d”.
 It marks the eastern end of two major City streets: Leadenhall (q.v.) and Fenchurch.
 Giving its name to a City ward, the twin-entrance Aldgate was only removed in 1762.

 A couple of further curious facts about Fenchurch Street.
 A very handsome livery hall, the Ironmongers’ Hall, once stood here (the current one in on London Wall).
-At the Apex of Leadenhall and Fenchurch Streets (see photo above) there was and still stands a water pump that in the 19th century was shown to drain deadly toxins from nearby cemeteries and, after causing many premature passings was named ‘the fountain of death’.
-The structure remains but no longer produces poisoned water!
+At the Apex of Leadenhall and Fenchurch Streets (see photo above) there was and still stands a water pump that in the 19th century was shown to drain deadly toxins from nearby cemeteries and, after causing many premature fatalities, was named ‘the fountain of death’.
+The pump remains but no longer produces poisoned water!

-Classical buildings of interest:
+Recently demolished classical buildings of interest:

 - Cory Building (117 Fenchurch Street)